 Yet, as YouTuber Tree of Logic discovered, the Social Autopsy website was still taking names by October 23, 2017:

-Since then, the Social Autopsy site has finally been removed.
+Social Autopsy has since been removed.
 Yet, Red Pill Black remains dead-set on her narrative, which is: What you just saw is “misinformation,” Social Autopsy was a non-functional “splash page,” and anyone who criticizes her is a “fake conservative.”

 [For more info on Social Autopsy’s backstory, read “Dissecting ‘Social Autopsy’” posted on TurboFuture.]